porjo/youtubeuploader/README.md

 Full list of options:
 ```
   -cache string
-    	Token cache file (default "request.token")
+    	token cache file (default "request.token")
   -caption string
-    	Caption to upload.
+    	caption filename.
 Can be a URL
   -categoryId string
-    	Video category Id
+    	video category Id
   -chunksize int
     	size (in bytes) of each upload chunk.
-A zero value will cause all data to be uploaded in a single request (default 8388608)
+A zero value will cause all data to be uploaded in a single request (default 16777216)
   -description string
     	Video description (default "uploaded by youtubeuploader")
   -filename string
-    	Filename to upload.
+    	video filename.
 Can be a URL.
 Read from stdin with '-'
   -headlessAuth
     	set this if no browser available for the oauth authorisation step
   -language string
-    	Video language (default "en")
+    	video language (default "en")
   -limitBetween string
-    	Only rate limit between these times e.g. 10:00-14:00 (local time zone)
+    	only rate limit between these times e.g. 10:00-14:00 (local time zone)
   -metaJSON string
     	JSON file containing title,description,tags etc (optional)
   -metaJSONout string